GMOD/bed-js/README.md

 ### Important notes

-* Does not convert blockStarts/blockEnds to gene features
+* Does not convert blockSizes/blockStarts to gene features
-* Does not parse "header" or "track" lines and will throw an error if parseLine receives one of these
+* Does not parse "browser" or "track" lines and will throw an error if parseLine receives one of these
 * Does not handle files that use spaces instead of tabs even though this is allowed by UCSC